yugabyte/yugabyte-db/docs/content/preview/architecture/docdb/performance.md

 type: docs
 ---

 DocDB is built on a customized version of [RocksDB](http://rocksdb.org/), a [log-structured merge tree (LSM)](./lsm-sst)-based key-value store.
-Tremendous amount of optimizations have been done to make RocksDB work as a critical component of a scalable distributed database.
-Let us go over some of the significant changes done.
+A tremendous number of optimizations have been implemented to make RocksDB work as a critical component of a scalable distributed database.
+Let's go over some of the most significant changes.

-## Efficient modelling of documents
+## Efficient modeling of documents

 The goal of one of the enhancements is to implement a flexible data model on top of a key-value store, as well as to implement efficient operations on this data model such as the following: